angomez/ntds/README.md

 ### ExtraTreesClassifier

 Notebook containing the Extra Trees Classifier model, to run it you need to produce the "data.pkl" file from the Data-Creation notebook and put it in the folder.

+### Music Genre Recognition.ipynb

+Notebook containig all the other models tested using the 4 genres: "Rock","Hip-hop","Experimental" and "Electronic".
+To run it you need to produce the "data_4.pkl" file from the Data-Creation notebook and put it in the same folder as the notebook.